(Full-time, permanent, non-union position)

 - Maintaining familiarity with the Museum’s financial statements, overall budget, and funding sources/needs for acquisitions and collections support (including staying abreast of restricted funds, promised gifts, and pending bequests)

 - Maintaining familiarity with the Museum’s collection database

 Reports to: Deputy Director and Chief Curator

-To apply: Send a cover letter and your résumé to email@example.com.
+To apply: Please send a cover letter and résumé to firstname.lastname@example.org.